freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 ## Convert Other Objects

-We don't need to extrude the other objects, but convert them to a mesh so we can UV-map them.
+We don't need to extrude the other objects but convert them to a mesh so we can UV-map them.
 Exit edit mode with `Tab` and select the *inserts* object.
 Remove `SVGMat`, select *Object -> Convert -> Mesh*, and hit `Tab` for edit mode.

 Press `A` to select all, select *Mesh -> Cleanup -> Limited Dissolve*, and hit `M`, *By Distance*.
 Exit edit mode by pressing `Tab`.
 Since we extruded to the top, we need to align the *inserts* mesh.
 Hit `G`, `Z`, and type the distance you remembered when extruding.